-Setting or -1 All tutors contacting parents of tutees each half-term for welfare check and feeding any concerns back to Pastoral Team Our Heads of Year and Pastoral team are in regular contact with parents where there are any concerns raised regarding a student's behaviour or attitude to learning and parents are required to attend reintegration meetings following any period of exclusion.
+Setting or -1 In response to Covid-19 restrictions and the absence of face-to-face parental contact, we have been sending out regular parent surveys.
+All tutors contacting parents of tutees each half-term for welfare check and feeding any concerns back to Pastoral Team Our Heads of Year and Pastoral team are in regular contact with parents where there are any concerns raised regarding a student's behaviour or attitude to learning and parents are required to attend re- integration meetings following any period of exclusion.
 In the absence of some of the usual calendared parent events this year (due to Covid-19), parents are receiving regular updates from the school and information on how they can support their child via email and through the post.
-Core subjects Positive External 1 day C. Jones and support - continuing in 2021 if current restrictions are lifted.
-All parents contacted in Aut 1 and feedback being recorded and referred to Pastoral Team.
+School cloud Online parental booking provider Term 2 parental engagement.
+Y8 45.4% parents attended.
+52.9% didn't attend 90.6% of those that booked attended.
+Y9 51 % made appointments 74% attended (25% unknown would be when the system crashed) Core subjects Contact home Evternal £813 students contacted weekly by PMs during spring closure.
+All parents contacted by tutors half-termly and feedback being recorded and referred to Pastoral Team.
 Parents being sent regular updates (including surveys) regarding Covid-19 restrictions, school news, safeguarding advice and measures in place to support students - including Wisepay set-up and offer of free revision guides to all PPG students.
-PPG attendance of 57% (cumulative 52%) at first ever virtual parents evening.
-Non-attendees contacted via email with feedback.
-Update: Y11 Streaming JC intelligent grouping in order to ensure students are given the opportunity to make optimum progress.
-This means that design population in line with progress and positive behavior Curriculum Advisor costs (PPG) £625 (1 day) English mock performance and positive residual

-Developing decisions regarding setting are made by the subject or curriculum leader who will look at performance data, attitude to learning and work produced grades recorded on Go4Schools.
+PPG attendance of 57% (cumulative 52%) at first ever virtual parents evening (Y11).
+Non- attendees contacted via email with feedback.
+Setting or -1 At OBHS we recognise the importance of Core subjects Positive External 1 day C. Jones Update: Y11 Streaming intelligent grouping in order to ensure design progress and Curriculum costs (PPG) English mock JC students are given the opportunity to population in positive Advisor £625 (1 day) performance and make optimum progress.
+This means that decisions regarding setting are made by the subject or curriculum leader who will look at performance data, attitude to learning and work produced grades recorded on Go4Schools.
 They will also consider the dynamics of the year group and the strengths of the teachers before creating groups.
 Classes are reviewed following the termly summative assessment and data collection point.
 We have created smaller nurture groups in English and Maths in Year 7 and 8 as we feel that appropriate intervention in KS3 prepares students for the challenges of Key Stage 4.
 Where subjects are banded, this is done reflecting similarities in the subjects - KS3 Humanities, and KS3 Expressive Arts, for example.
-At KS4, all Options groups are mixed ability. evidence-based research, reviewing and adapting in light of data.
-This is to counteract the potential negative impact of disadvantage. residual on Go4Schools.
-Music evidences the impact of a streamed approach in English.
+At KS4, all Options groups are mixed ability. line with evidence- based research, reviewing and adapting in light of data.
+This is to counteract the potential negative impact of disadvantage. behavior residual on Go4Schools.
+Music lossons Annual hudgot positive residual evidences the impact of a streamed approach in English.
 A significant number of PPG students had improved significantly in terms of their performance since Summer 2019.
 Review of Maths grouping taking place January 2020 with changes in place for Y10 groups and projected changes to groups at KS3 from September 2019.
 Additional staff deployed to support academic needs within groups not behavioural (11 MA2/ English) Developing cultural capital AD Support for in/out school enrichment D of E/Music etc. for PPG.
 Breakfast club.
-Music lessons etc. ascribed to PPG Annual budget (PPG) £13,996 Tutoring Pearson NTPMATHS/ENG/SCI.
+Music lessons etc. ascribed to PPG Annual budget (PPG) Rosie updated figure £13,996 Tutoring Pearson NTPMATHS/ENG/SCI.
 Bramble company.
 Online mostly at school.
-Small group 3 students.
-On/off line activities.
-Flexible to individuals.
 Tutoring 225 x 15 x 3 (covid) £10,125